Skip to main content

 Figure 2.
 Concentration x Contact Time values for Ozone for various microorganisms

-Drinking water disinfection is linked to other water purification steps.
-Proper disinfection can only take place when the water is sufficiently pretreated.
-In many cases the disinfection process is one of the final steps in a water treament system.
+Drinking water disinfection comes after other water purification steps.
+Proper disinfection can only take place when the water is sufficiently pretreated i.e. clear.
+In many cases the disinfection process is one of the final steps in a water treatment system.
 In drinking water treatment the disinfection step is preceded by screening, sedimentation, flocculation, and sand filtration.
 At this point the water will be suitable for final disinfection.

 Dissolved and suspended particles should be removed from water since the particles may contain substrate (food) for pathogenic growth.
 Moreover, microorganisms are harder to remove from water when they are adsorbed to particles.
 The concentrations of undissolved particles in water should be reduced below 1 mg/l prior to disinfection.
 Other chemical compounds from human or natural sources also influence the performance of the disinfection treatment.
 The substances may react with disinfectants to form disinfection byproducts and increase the Ozone demand to levels that are not economical.